The long-running show that hit (and sometimes missed) its target

 A long-running feature on TGS was ‘Maid of the Month‘.
 This typically 70s concept was for a current media lovely to be a Golden Girl for a month.
 Inevitably a glamour model or occasionally an unemployed actress might fill the void.
 One of those was a blonde Scandinavian actress called Ute Stensgaard.
 On one show Ute, while introducing competitors, was wearing a garment which was the height of fashion in 1972 (in London, at least).
 ‘Is that a see-through blouse, Ute?’ asks Bob.
 ‘Yes it is‘ said Ute.
 ‘I’ll have to look into that,’ leered Bob.
 Well, it was the 70s.

 But the oddest act ever to grace the ATV studios’ stage featured an elaborate routine which involved a performer who purported to be able to catch a fired bullet between his teeth.
 Firstly, he chose a, supposed, member of the audience to ‘help’ him with the act.
 This lucky individual was then instructed to load a rifle, aim and then fire it at the performer’s mouth and he would catch the bullet between his teeth.
 The tension surrounding this highly stylised act was ramped up courtesy of an increasingly louder drum roll until the gun was fired by the improbably calm ‘member of the studio audience.’
 The gun fired, the performer lurched backwards with a Captain Hurricane-like ‘AIIIIEEE’ and, when he’d regained his balance, he removed the slug from between his teeth and dropped it into an awaiting saucer.
 The audience goes bananas!
 Amazing!
 Unbelievable!
-Not half, as a real gun would have taken the back of his fucking head off and splattered his brains across the studio backdrop.
+Not half, as a real gun would have taken the back of his fucking head off and splattered his brains across the Bob Monkhouse-designed studio backdrop.
+Not to put too fine a point on it.
 But this is Sunday tea-time and Songs of Praise will be following in half and hour so everything is fine.
 ‘And that deserves a huge round of applause‘ entreats Bob.
 Such was 70s variety.

-The calmer waters of TGS were thrown into turmoil in 1972, however, when razor-sharp witted Bob ‘Mr Golden Shot’ Monkhouse was accused by a producer of accepting bribes from Wilkinson Sword, a company who had provided prizes for the show.
+The calmer waters of TGS were thrown into turmoil in 1972, however, when the razor-sharp witted Bob ‘Mr Golden Shot’ Monkhouse was accused by a producer of accepting bribes from Wilkinson Sword, a company who had provided prizes for the show.
 Bob was summarily sacked and in his last show he made it quite clear he was being made a scapegoat and voiced his displeasure at the producers.
 In his autobiography written years later it was made clear it had all been a huge misunderstanding and the producers had been wrong to sack him.
 But, needless to say, Bob had the last laugh.

 His replacement, Norman ‘Roses Grow On You‘ Vaughan, had presented the live Sunday Night At The London Palladium (swinging/dodgy) and seemed an, albeit, inferior shoo-in.
-Monkhouse described him as taking to the show like ‘a cat to water’ and he wasn’t wrong.
+Monkhouse described him as taking to the show like ‘a cat to water‘ and he wasn’t wrong.
 Vaughan struggled badly with the quick-fire, quick-thinking format.
 ‘These are the jokes, folks‘ he’d plead with the taciturn studio audience as the sweat rolled visibly down his powdered forehead.
 He was released, mercifully, from his contract a year later.
-He went on to develop another 70s and 80s iconic quiz show, Bullseye, which was a bit like a down-market Golden Shot.
+He went on to help develop another 70s and 80s iconic quiz show, Bullseye, which was a bit like a pub version of The Golden Shot.
 It leapt on the popular bandwagon of televised darts in the 70s, but much more on that later.
 Vaughan’s TV career, however, nosedived.

 Vaughan’s replacement was the hapless Charlie Williams.
 A former professional footballer with Doncaster Rovers FC, of Barbadian heritage and graduate of ITV’s deeply suspect The Comedians, Charlie probably couldn’t quite believe he’d been handed one of the biggest jobs on telly.
 Much respect to TGS producers for giving a black comedian with a thick Yorkshire accent the job, the 70s was hardly a decade of racial harmony, but it was just too much for poor old Charlie.
-When compared to the ultra professional Bob Monkhouse there was no comparison.
+When compared to the ultra slick and professional Bob Monkhouse there was no comparison.
 Charlie was affable, like Jackie Rae and Norman Vaughan but affability is a one-way corridor and he also couldn’t carry a fast-paced live show.
 His discomfort was palpable and there was only so many times he could get titters by calling contestants ‘ow’d flower.’
 He even resorted to telling racist jokes in a desperate attempt to win the audience over.
 After only six months and the show haemorrhaging viewers, the producers returned, cap in hand, and begged Monkhouse to return.
 Monkhouse saw his chance and only agreed to come back if ATV would let him do a UK version of the American Hollywood Squares, which was called Celebrity Squares here.
 They, of course, agreed.

 The newly revamped TGS had a jaunty new theme tune, ‘Golden Day’ by ubiquitous songster, Barry Blue (‘Dancing On A Saturday Night’.
 ‘Do You Wanna Dance’), whose real name is oddly Barry Green.
-But even with the addition of a new Golden Girl, ex-Rolf’s’ Young Generation and Ty-Phoo tea girl Wei Wei Wong, it was too little, too late and after a year the show had shot its bolt and was put to sleep humanely.
+But even with the addition of a new Golden Girl, ex-Rolf’s Young Generation and Ty-Phoo tea girl Wei Wei Wong, it was too little, too late and after a year the show had shot its bolt and was put to sleep humanely.
 Almost everyone growing up in the 70s watched TGS each Sunday teatime and its demise struck a chord, although maybe not at the time.

 Bob, of course, never looked back and hosted a string of quiz shows including Bob’s Full House, Family Fortunes and Bob’s Your Uncle as well as the revamp of Opportunity Knocks (Hughie Green will have been spinning in his grave).
 He even had his own chat show and various other vehicles which he carried off with customary aplomb.
 But it was The Golden Shot that propelled him into the light entertainment stratosphere and for that he will always be a 70s icon, as will, of course, The Golden Shot.